 I think you’ll agree with me that we all have things we’re scared of.
+Many of us just accept our fears.
+We compensate and we work around them.
+But I wanted to know what the real benefits of facing your fears were.

 It could be heights or bugs or a paralyzing fear of our kids getting hurt.
 Perhaps that paralyzing fear has kept you from achieving your dreams?
 Maybe it’s affected your relationships or employment.